Lakewood Lions Club a men's and women's volunteer organization chartered

 CASA of Ocean County

-On the International level the Club has participated in the Lions Club
+On the International level the Club donates to the Lions Club

 The Club is the founder and sponsor of the Annual Lakewood Renaissance Faire.

 The Lakewood Club was recently honored with the Humanitarian of the Year

 award by the Ladacin Network.

 Tessa Rouleau King Lion (President)